ChrisHal/PTU2BIN/README.txt

   is a command-line switch to send the output of PTU2BIN to the terminal instead.

 BUILDING
-Dependancies:
+Dependencies:
 cxxopts.hpp (available at https://github.com/jarro2783/cxxopts.git)
 This must be in your include path

 Only the PTU2BIN executable needs to be build.
-The python script cna be used "as is".
+The python script can be used "as is".
 Since in normal configuration only standard C++ is used building should work on most systems.
-Instructions for Windows and Linux are privided:
+Instructions for Windows and Linux are provided:
-On Windows: The preffered solution is to use VisualStudio and build using the VisualStudio solution file "PTU2BIN.sln".
+On Windows: The preferred solution is to use VisualStudio and build using the VisualStudio solution file "PTU2BIN.sln".
 On Linux: You will need a C++ compiler installed.
 We assume that the GNU compiler is used.
 Then "g++ -O2 -o  PTU2BIN PTU2BIN.cpp export_igor_ibw.cpp" should be